-Dr. Oana Armeanu, an Assistant Professor of Political Science, teaches comparative politics, international relations, international organizations, Western European politics, and government and politics of communist & post-communist states.
+Dr. Oana Armeanu, an associate professor of political science, teaches comparative politics, international relations, international organizations, and European, post-communist, and Middle Eastern politics.

 Dr. Armeanu came to USI in the fall of 2007 from Dallas, Texas, where she taught at the Southern Methodist University.
 She received her Ph.D. in Political Science from the University of Illinois at Urbana-Champaign in 2005.
 She has an M.A. in Political Science from the Central European University in Budapest, Hungary and an M.D. from the University of Medicine and Pharmacy Bucharest, Romania.

-Dr. Armeanu worked as a journalist for the “22” news magazine in Romania and for the Radio Free Europe.
+She had worked as a journalist for the “22” newsmagazine in Romania and for the Radio Free Europe.
 During this period she wrote numerous articles on the social and political problems of post-communist transition.

 Dr. Armeanu is the faculty advisor for the Political Science Society.
-Her research focuses on post-communist Europe: welfare state reform, political parties, electoral systems, and democratization.
-Dr. Oana Armeanu was awarded the Lilly Excellence through Engagement Summer Research Fellowship during the summer of 2009 to support her research on pension reform.
-Her book The Politics of Pension Reform in Central and Eastern Europe — Political Parties, Coalitions, and Policies was recently published by Palgrave-Macmillan.
+Her research focuses on post-communist Europe: welfare state reform, political parties, elections, and democratization.
+Dr. Armeanu’s publications include The Politics of Pension Reform in Central and Eastern Europe.
+Political Parties, Coalitions, and Policies (Palgrave-Macmillan, 2010).
+She has also published studies on pension reform and presidential elections in Central and Eastern Europe.

-Dr. M.T.
+Dr. Mary (M.T.)
 Hallock Morris is the Chair of the Department of Political Science and Public Administration at USI.
 A native of Montpelier, Ohio, Dr. Hallock Morris was raised in Birmingham, Alabama.
 In 1991, she earned her B.S. in Communication Arts from The Defiance College, Defiance, Ohio.
 After working as a newspaper editor for five years, she earned her Master of Arts in Community and Environmental Education from The McGregor School of Antioch University, Yellow Springs, Ohio.
-In March 2004, she received her Ph.D. in Political Science from Indiana University – Bloomington, after completing her dissertation on the politics of wetland loss in Louisiana and the Gulf of Mexico’s “dead zone.”
-Her dissertation was selected as one of two recipients for Indiana University’s Katherine C. Greenough Dissertation Award for best dissertation in political science.
+In March 2004, she received her Ph.D. in Political Science from Indiana University – Bloomington, after completing her dissertation on the politics of wetland loss in Louisiana and the Gulf of Mexico’s "dead zone."

 Dr. Matthew Hanka is an Assistant Professor of Political Science and Director of the Master of Public Administration program.
 A native of Louisville, Kentucky, Dr. Hanka earned a B.A. in history and politics from The Catholic University of America in Washington, DC in 2002, and earned a M.A. in Political Science in 2004 and a Ph.D. in Urban and Public Affairs in 2009 from the University of Louisville.
 His dissertation examines the impact of the HOPE VI program on the economic revitalization of Newport, Kentucky.
 Dr. Hanka was the recipient of the University of Louisville’s Graduate Dean’s Citation and was nominated for the John M. Houchens Prize for Outstanding Dissertation.